 What Not To Do

 Well you have to have this list don’t you :).
 Here’s some things to remember when you get here…

-*This is a foreign country.
+This place is a foreign country (of course not really... figuratively).
 Hawaii was only made a state in 1959 and the people were flushed out of the jungles at the turn of the century.
 The culture is made up of natives and immigrants from all over the world – it’s a melting pot of massive proportions.

 Things move slowly – including traffic and service just about everywhere.
 It’s the way it is and getting upset about it makes it worse.

 Drive the speed limit.
 You will get a ticket (or worse).
 It’s pretty common to see people speeding out of the airport here – used to the “speed limit +10” rule.
 Not here – the roads aren’t terribly safe.

 Pay attention to the water.
 The ocean is 75 degrees (plus or minus) and is great to swim in.
 If there are waves make it a habit to ask lifeguards if there’s something to worry about.
 We’re in the middle of the Pacific and the waves are freight trains that aren’t slowed by anything at all until they hit our shores.
 I’ve pulled 4 people out of the water – one of them was dead.
 It’s not an unsafe place – it just requires attention on your part :).
 Be safe and courteous… (I sound like Mom).

 Hopefully you’ve elected to stay in a rental – you might be wondering “what can I eat?”.
 You can survive (happily I might add) on this, every night if you wish:

 1 block of Ahi sashimi from the grocery store ($7)